-There are many reasons why an accident may happen.
-Distracted driving, speeding, and driving under the influence are common causes of accidents in Pennsylvania.
-In most cases, the primary causes of accidents are preventable.
-It’s often a poor choice or lack of judgment that leads to the collision.
+There are many reasons why an accidents happen.
+Distracted driving, speeding, and driving under the influence are just a few of the common causes of accidents in Pennsylvania.
+In most cases, the causes of accidents are preventable.
+It’s often a poor choice or lack of judgment that leads to a collision.

 The Federal Motor Carrier Safety Administration recently released the Large Truck Crash Causation Study.
-The report detailed the primary causes of accidents, along with any contributing factors.
-The report included 963 crashes involving 1,123 large trucks and 959 other motor vehicles.
+The report detailed the primary causes of accidents, along with ancillary contributing factors.
+The report included 963 crashes involving 1,123 18-wheeler trucks and 959 other motor vehicles.

 Driving next to a large truck on the road can be intimidating.
-These vehicles are huge, with some trucks outweighing passenger vehicles at a rate of 20 to 1.
+Semi-trailer trucks are huge, with some outweighing passenger vehicles at a rate of 20 to 1.
 When we drive next to these vehicles, we rely on the drivers to practice safe driving habits and properly maintain their vehicles.
-Unfortunately, hundreds of accidents happen each year because of mechanical failures.
-These failures include:
+Unfortunately, mechanical failure in truck accidents causes hundreds of collisions each year resulting in a variety of headaches whether they be literal, financial, convenience, or otherwise.
+These mechanical failures include:

 A truck’s brakes are arguably one of the most important components of the vehicle.
-Drivers rely on brakes to bring the truck to a stop.
-When the brakes fail, the driver can lose control of the truck and crash into other objects or vehicles.
-Proper maintenance and inspection are critical to ensuring effective brakes.
-Over the years, several studies have investigated the role of brakes in truck accidents.
+Drivers rely on brakes to bring the truck to a complete stop.
+When the brakes fail, however, the driver can lose control of the truck and crash into other objects or vehicles.
+Proper maintenance and inspection are each critical to ensuring effective brake deployment.
+Over the years, several studies have investigated the role of brakes (or the failure of) in truck accidents.
 A 2010 study found that, of the trucks involved in the Large Truck Crash Causation Study, 55 percent had at least one mechanical violation.
 Of those violations, brake issues led the way with over 36 percent of all mechanical violations.

 The transmission is responsible for shifting gears in the truck’s engine.
 This allows the truck to adjust speeds and provides power to haul loads up hills.
 The transmission is particularly vulnerable to wear and tear, especially if the truck is carrying a heavy load.
 Regular maintenance is essential to prevent transmission failure.
 Even when a driver meets regular maintenance requirements, the transmission may still have issues if the truck frequently carries loads above the recommended limit.